Read your latest personalised notifications

 Heart Failure & the World Congress on Acute Heart Failure is a unique opportunity for you to present your abstract, your case or late-breaking science in front of an international audience of specialists in the fields of heart failure.

-Call for late-breaking science will open in March 2019
+Call for late-breaking science will open 2 March 2020

 Your abstract, session slides or electronic poster will be published in: